-The exact cause of HE/SREAT is as yet unknown.
+The exact cause of the dysfunction seen in HE is not yet known.

-We do know that in patients with HE/SREAT, “antithyroid antibodies … are the hallmark of this disease.”1 High serum (blood) antibody titers for thyroid peroxidase (TPO) or other anti-thyroid antibodies are always found in patients’ lab results.
+We know that in patients with HE, “antithyroid antibodies … are the hallmark of this disease.”1 High serum (blood) antibody titers for thyroid peroxidase (TPO) or other anti-thyroid antibodies are always found in patients’ lab results.
 However, scientists have not yet identified the exact pathogen or mechanism by which HE causes dysfunction within a patient’s brain and central nervous system, since the anti-thyroid antibodies themselves do not cause the severe level of dysfunction seen in the disease.2

-The current accepted theory is that HE/SREAT is an autoimmune condition.
-While further research is still pending, Japanese research has turned up the presence of antibodies to alpha-enolase (serum autoantibodies against the NH2-terminal of a-enolase3,4,5) in addition to the presense of other anti-thyroid antibodies in the serum.
+Recent research in Japan has turned up the presence of antibodies to alpha-enolase (serum autoantibodies against the NH2-terminal of a-enolase3,4,5) in addition to the presence of other anti-thyroid antibodies in the serum.
 At this time, research into this avenue is ongoing but limited, and very few laboratories offer testing for these autoantibodies.

 3 “Hashimoto’s encephalopathy as a treatable adult-onset cerebellar ataxia mimicking spinocerebellar degeneration.”

 Matsunaga, Akiko, Masamichi Ikawa, Akihiro Fujii, Yasunari Nakamoto, Masaru Kuriyama, and Makoto Yoneda.

 Last edited by Web Team on June 20th, 2016